 Overemphasizing OEE on the plant floor

-Overall Equipment Effectiveness is a relatively abstract concept.
+OEE (Overall Equipment Effectiveness) is a relatively abstract concept.
 As such, if it is going to be used on the plant floor, it is extremely important to provide in-depth training to operators and supervisors to help them understand how OEE affects their day-to-day work.
-One of the most effective ways to do this is to emphasize the underlying losses to OEE (i.e. Down Time, Changeover Time, Small Stops, Slow Cycles, Startup Rejects, and Production Rejects) and how OEE serves as a measure of these losses.
+One of the most effective ways to do this is to emphasize the underlying Six Big Losses to OEE (i.e. Equipment Failure, Setup and Adjustments, Idling and Minor Stops, Reduced Speed, Process Defects, and Reduced Yield) and how OEE serves as a measure of these losses.

 Why should I implement OEE?

-Overall Equipment Effectiveness is a universally accepted method for measuring the improvement potential of a production process – with one simple number.
-Measuring makes it easier to improve, and improving productivity (by eliminating waste) is the core objective of lean manufacturing.
+OEE (Overall Equipment Effectiveness) is a universally accepted method for measuring the improvement potential of a production process – with one simple number.
+Measuring makes it easier to improve, and improving productivity (by eliminating waste) is the core objective of Lean Manufacturing.
 OEE also provides a critical link between measurement and improvement.
 It directly ties to the Six Big Losses, which provide a practical and actionable roadmap for improving manufacturing productivity.

 Will OEE work with my process?